 Projects

-EiCLaR, a EU/China consortium, will develop scientific and technical innovations for in-situ bioremediation-processes.
-During the project, TZW will be…
+With EiCLaR, an EU/China consortium, scientific and technical innovations for in-situ bioremediation processes were promoted.
+As part of the project,…

 Read more